 The prevalence of parasites varied in different fish species (Table 4).
 For example, Dactylogyrus was highly prevalent in G. giuris (55.42%) while it was absent in C. nama and P. ranga.
 Isopora was present in two fishes G. fulungee (5.71%) and P. sophore (6.97%) while Eimeria was present in G. fulungee (8.57%), P. sophore (9.30%), and C. nama (4.34%).
-The parasites metacercariae, Acanthocephala, and Contracaeum were present in all fishes.
+The parasites metacercariae, Acanthocephala spp, and Contracaeum spp.were present in all fishes.
 The prevalence of individual parasite in different species of fishes is given in Table 4.

 Table 4 Prevalence of parasites in different fish species.
 Numbers given in the tables are actual numbers of the parasites recorded and the numbers in the parenthesis are percentile.